dominicmleonard/ansible/SetupLab/README.md

-# Install Ansible on your ubuntu VM:
+# Install Ansible on ubuntu VM and then setup winrm on WIndows VM

-1. now find your VM's IP Address by running this from the cloudshell (in my example vm name is ubuntu01, resourcegroup is devansible):
+1. Find your VM's IP Address by running this from the cloudshell (in my example vm name is ubuntu01, resourcegroup is devansible)

- `az vm show -g devansible -n ubuntu01 -d --query publicIps` `"52.138.196.98"` now ssh to the ip with the
+ `az vm show -g devansible -n ubuntu01 -d --query publicIps`

+`"52.138.196.98"`
+now ssh to the ip with the

 `dominic@Azure:~$ ssh -i .ssh/id_rsa azureuser@52.138.196.98`
-`The authenticity of host '52.138.196.98 (52.138.196.98)' can't be established.` `ECDSA key fingerprint is SHA256:uMJiveEvD/EezK91z8EnzZJxWVXGQ51fp6Qc1gMBVdI.` `Are you sure you want to continue connecting (yes/no)? yes`

 then you will be in the ubuntu01 ubuntu machine:

 `azureuser@ubuntu01:~$`

 2. `sudo apt-add-repository ppa:ansible/ansible`